WillHTam/simple-aws-guide/readme.md

     * Use this tool to search for any high entropy strings (possible keys): https://github.com/dxa4481/truffleHog
 * Delete anything sensitive with `srm filename` to securely remove it
 * "30th time's the charm!"
+* You will need a text editor if one is not installed (most likely if you are using Arch (why))
+    * Install nano, vim, vi, or emacs.
+I prefer vim.
+    * You can easily add syntax highlighting by adding `syntax on` to the `.vimrc` file

 ## Preliminary
 - Have an AWS account